cosmos72/schemesh/README.md

 (ok "done too!\n")
 ```

-From version 1.0.1, Scheme jobs can also run in background:
-they are transparently moved to a new subprocess when needed.
+From version 1.0.1, Scheme jobs can also run in background: they are always started in a subprocess.

 Example:
 ```shell